openedx/edx-documentation/en_us/course_authors/source/video/video_prereqs.rst

 the video administrators.

 ===================================
 Establishing Access to the Account
 ===================================

 #.
 Create a single Google email (Gmail) account.
 The recommended format
    for the account name is your edx.org member identifier followed by "CMSmanager".
 For example, ``HarvardXCMSmanager@gmail.com`` or ``MITxCMSmanager@gmail.com``.

 #.
-Send the email address to the edX media team at ``media@edx.org``.
+Send the email address to edX partner support at
+   ``partner-support@edx.org``.

-   On receipt, the media team adds the Gmail address to your YouTube CMS account and gives the account administrative privileges.
+   On receipt, the partner support team adds the Gmail address to your YouTube CMS account and gives the account administrative privileges.
 This process results in an activation message that is sent to your CMSmanager Gmail account.
 Access to the CMS account is not provided until activation is complete.